dext/guides/slack.md

 The two most commonly used statuses should be "🌴 Vacationing" and “🤒 Out sick".

 Please use statuses only as means to communicate availability or if your current situation is atypical.
 If you are always working remotely, there is no point in setting "🏡 Working Remotely".
-Also, avoid setting status only as a joke.
+Also, avoid setting a status only as a joke.

 When you set your status to "🌴 Vacationing", edit the default text to add when you'll be back, e.g. "Vacationing (back on Sept 25th)".
 This is very useful for people who want to contact you as they'll immediately see when you'll be back.